99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Use different access keys for different applications.
 - Use access keys for CLI and SDK
 - Remove unused access keys.
-- audit permissions w/ Credential report and IAM access advisor
+- audit permissions w/ Credential report and IAM access advisor!!

 Shared reponsability model:
 You know.